 Finally, the children arrive.
 They’re energetic, outgoing, and eager to meet Luis and me.
 We have lunch with them, a mixture of beef and vegetables with a side of beans.
 The girls seem loved and cherished by the sisters and the volunteers who are walking around, helping them with their meal.
 We watch the children play in the courtyard between the dining room and the doors.
 They swing, they slide, they draw pictures with chalk, they even hula hoop.

-It was difficult to tear ourselves away from such a scene of energetic harmony, but I felt good knowing these special children are so well-cared-for in the heart of such a big and sometimes impersonal city.
+It was difficult to tear ourselves away from such energetic harmony, but I felt good knowing these special children are so well-cared-for in the heart of such a big city.

 HOW DO I SPONSOR A CHILD IN MEXICO?